pbsmyth/command-line/lessons.md

 /Users/your-username/Desktop
 ```

-Once you've double-checked you're in Desktop, we'll use the `mkdir` or "make directory" command to make a folder called "projects":
+Once you've double-checked you're in Desktop, we'll use the `mkdir` or "make directory" command to make a folder called `projects`:

 ```console
 mkdir projects